Dog & Bull: Past events

 In 1866 Elijah and Eliza King, the landlord and landlady of the Dog and Bull, were witnesses in a horse-stealing case.
 Alfred and Charles Brazier, and George Roberts, were charged with "feloniously receiving stolen horses".
 The "persevering and indefatigable" Superintendent Young had travelled between Buckinghamshire and Croydon with the victim of the theft, and retrieved the animals.
 The court was presented with an involved story featuring dishonest deals and forged receipts; Elijah and Eliza King were the innocent victims of one of those horse-sales.

 The Kings were landlords of the Dog and Bull for some years.
 In 1869 the licensee was Clara Jane King.
 A later landlord of the inn was Arthur King.
 In 1898 he found a "powerful jemmy about a foot and a half long" (0.46 metres) in a wagonette which had been placed in his safekeeping by police.
 George Barney, Arthur Wilkinson and Walter Parker had been spotted trying to force a gate lock at the Railway Hotel.
 With Barney as the getaway driver they had tried to escape in the wagonette, and "amid an exciting scene" the miscreants were captured.

 Recent events

 In 1994 the licensees were Ann and Frank Egan.
-By 2018 it was Daniel Chapman.
-In July 2020 the Dog and Bull took part in the British government scheme Eat Out to Help Out.
+By 2018 the licensee was Daniel Chapman.
+In July 2020 the Dog & Bull took part in the British government scheme Eat Out to Help Out.
 As of 2021 the licensees are Lesley and Mark Knight.

 Music and festivals

-The jazz saxophonist Don Weller led his band Major Surgery in weekly performances at the Dog and Bull for six years in the 1970s.
+The jazz saxophonist Don Weller led his band Major Surgery in weekly performances at the Dog & Bull for six years in the 1970s.
 Producer Malcolm Mills described the scene then.

-Around 2010, the landlady of the Dog and Bull organised an annual street festival.
+Around 2010, the landlady of the Dog & Bull organised an annual street festival.
 In 2016, the vicar of Croydon Minster, Father Lee Taylor led a procession to the pub to bless its beer.